core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

   This serves not only to align the clients on consistent cache entries, but also helps amortize the additional data transferred in the per-message signatures.

-  Outer block-wise transfer can then be used if these messages exceed a hop's efficiently usable MTU size.
+  Outer block-wise transfer can then be used if these messages exceed a hop's efficiently usable Maximum Transmission Unit (MTU) size.

-  (If BERT {{RFC8323}} is usable with OSCORE, its use is fine as well;
+  If Block-wise Extension for Reliable Transport (BERT) {{RFC8323}} is usable with OSCORE, its use is fine as well;
-  in that case, the server picks a consistent block size for all clients anyway).
+  in that case, the server picks a consistent block size for all clients anyway.
   <!-- see https://github.com/core-wg/corrclar/pull/45 -->

 * The CoAP Padding Option defined in {{sec-padding}} can be used to limit an adversary's ability to deduce the content and the target resource of Deterministic Requests from their length.
 In particular, all Deterministic Requests of the same class (ideally, all requests to a particular server) can be padded to reach the same total length, that should be agreed on among all users of the same Group OSCORE Security Context.